OfflineIMAP/offlineimap/docs/doc-src/FAQ.rst

 * Internet Message Access Protocol version 4rev1 (IMAP 4rev1) as specified in `2060`:RFC: and `3501`:RFC:
 * CRAM-MD5 as specified in `2195`:RFC:
-* Maildir as specified in the Maildir manpage and the qmail website
+* Maildir as specified in the Maildir manpage and the qmail website.
-* Standard Python 2.6 as implemented on POSIX-compliant systems
+* Standard Python 2.7 as implemented on POSIX-compliant systems.

 Can I force OfflineIMAP to sync a folder right now?
 ---------------------------------------------------